Credits & Loan Limits Per Grade Level

 For example, at the end of your first two semesters, you do not become a sophomore unless you have earned at least 28 credits (including transfer credits).

-The amount of money you may borrow through the federal Direct Loan program depends on your grade level:
+The amount of money you may borrow through the federal Direct Loan program depends on your grade level and whether you qualify for the legacy loan provisions.
+More information on changes to the federal loan program can be found at our OBBBA FAQ page.

 Maximum